dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 [Ionic Auth Connect](https://ionicframework.com/auth-connect?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0) makes it easy to add secure authentisurecation to any Ionic app running on iOS, Android, or the web.
 Using a simple, powerful API, it handles logging in and/or registering a user with an authentication provider (such as Auth0) using industry-standard OAuth/OpenId Connect.

-> Note: Auth Connect requires an [Ionic Native Enterprise Edition](https://ionicframework.com/docs/enterprise?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0) key in order to install and use the Ionic Auth Connect plugin.
-Enterprise Edition includes a reliable set of Native APIs & functionality that you can use in your Ionic app, quality controlled and maintained by the Ionic Team.
+> Note: Auth Connect requires an [Ionic Native](https://ionicframework.com/docs/enterprise?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0) key in order to install and use the Ionic Auth Connect plugin.
+Ionic Native includes a reliable set of Native APIs & functionality that you can use in your Ionic app, quality controlled and maintained by the Ionic Team.
 If you are interested in acquiring a key or learning more, please [contact Ionic](https://ionicframework.com/enterprise/contact?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0).

 ## What Will You Build?